aaholmes/cloud-scheduler/README.md

 Results are automatically synced to Google Drive:
 ```
-gdrive:shci_project/results_YYYY-MM-DD_HH-MM-SS/
+gdrive:compute_project/results_YYYY-MM-DD_HH-MM-SS/
 ├── calculation.log
-├── calculation_summary.json
+├── results_summary.json
 ├── results.txt
-├── shci.out
+├── output.out
-└── (FCIDUMP excluded from sync)
+└── (large files excluded from sync)
 ```

-Note: FCIDUMP files are automatically excluded from Google Drive syncs to save bandwidth and storage space.
+Note: Large computational files are automatically excluded from Google Drive syncs to save bandwidth and storage space.
 They remain available on the S3 bucket if needed.

 ## Monitoring